Developing Documentation

 10. Examples

-The summary should be a single line, followed by a (properly formatted) extended summary.
-The extended summary should include a user friendly explanation of the code artifacts functionality.
+The summary should be a single line, followed by a extended summary.
+The extended summary should include a user-friendly explanation of the code functionality, i.e. a short, user-friendly synopsis of the algorithm being implemented or a high-level summary of the estimator components.

 See Also